JerelRocktaschel/BBallPlayerStats/README.md

 ## Privacy Policy

 The BBall Players Stats App collects no personal information at all.
+Zip.
+Nada.